This article has links to products and services we love, which we may make commission from.

 As you drive along A713, you can get lost in the low hills and heather, depending on what time of year you travel.

-It’s a distinct difference from the high rolling hills of the west coast of Scotland which you normally see on adverts for Scottish tourism.
+It’s a distinct difference from the high rolling hills of Scotland’s west coast, which you usually see in adverts for Scottish tourism.

 Earlstoun Loch stopped our travels, we hopped out the camper to take some photos of the greenery.

-The stark white Cumnock Knowes Country Retreat bouncing off the lush green fields might be of interest to photographers too.
+The stark white Cumnock Knowes Country Retreat, bouncing off the lush green fields, might also interest photographers.

 Dalmellington (18 miles)

-As mapping goes, you could pop into Dalmellington before entering Galloway Forest Park but we spent the morning here instead.
+As far as mapping goes, you could pop into Dalmellington before entering Galloway Forest Park, but we spent the morning here instead.

-Historically, it is an old market town but today, it has more of a large village feel with a cafe and takeout shops.
+Historically, it was an old market town, but today, it has a larger village feel with cafes and takeout shops.

 Its history is shaped by its involvement in textiles, the railway, ironworks and coal mining.